 This qualification will also assist manufacturers, end-users and inspection authorities to inspect manufacturing processes and installations and to assess these against quality standards, especially where there is a need for an independent person to perform these activities.
 This qualification will also provide status for people involved in this function and will build a greater awareness of the need for quality assurance amongst manufacturing staff, customers and endusers.

-This qualification is a qualification in its own right but it is also designed so that the credits and the exit level outcomes form a part of the National Diploma in Inspection and Assessment (Non-Metallics) NQF Level 5.
+This qualification forms the second stage of a qualification that begins with, and includes, the credits for the National Certificate in Inspection and Assessment (Non-Metallics): NQF Level 5.